dzackgarza/Notes/Class_Notes/2019/Differential Topology/ProblemSets/PSet1.md

 v &\mapsto (\phi_v: w \mapsto \inner{v}{gw})
 \end{align*}

 The claim is that $\phi$ is an isomorphism.
-It is clearly linear, so it remains to check that it is a bijection.
+It is clearly linear (following from the linearity of the inner product and matrix multiplication), so it remains to check that it is a bijection.

 To see that $\ker \phi = 0$, so that only the zero gets sent to the zero map, we can suppose that $x \in \ker \phi$.
 Then $\phi_x: w \to \inner{x}{gw}$ is the zero map.
 But the inner product is nondegenerate by definition, i.e. $\inner{x}{y} = 0 ~~\forall y \implies x = 0$.
 So $x$ could only have been the zero vector to begin with.